paldhous/ucb/2019/dataviz/md/class5.md

 The Batch Link Downloader downloads the target of any link on a web page.
 If it's a link to an image it will download an image; if it's a link to another webpage it will download that webpage; if it's a link to a data file such as a CSV file, it will download the file.

 Now, back on the Gapminder data page, hover over some of the spreadsheet download icons, and see that the links all end with: `&Output=xlsx`.
-This is because they are the links to export Excel spreadhseets from the Google Sheets in which the data is stored.
+This is because they are the links to export Excel spreadsheets from the Google Sheets in which the data is stored.

 Now click the Batch Link Downloaded icon: